carpentries-incubator/gap-lesson/_episodes/04-testing.md

 where they may be placed, because one should be able to distinguish comments in the test file from GAP output started with `#`.
-For that purpose, lines at the beginning of the test file that start with `#`, and one empty line together with one or more lines starting with `#` are considered as comments.
+For that purpose, lines at the beginning of the test file that start with `#`, and one empty line together with one or more lines starting with `#`, are considered as comments.
-All other lines are considered as GAP output from the preceding GAP input.
+All other lines are interpreted as GAP output from the preceding GAP input.

 To run the test, one should use the function `Test`, as documented [here](http://www.gap-system.org/Manuals/doc/ref/chap7.html#X87712F9D8732193C).